RigiResearch/examgen/README.md

 # Exam generator

 This project generates examinations along with their solutions from a [YAML](http://www.yaml.org/) input file.
-The resulting files are rendered according to a specific template; so far, only Latex is supported.
+The resulting files are rendered according to a specific template; so far, only Latex and Moodle's XML format are supported.

 #### Benefits
 - Quizzes and midterms can be managed through version control, improving them every term/semester.